dennisdevio/milestone-project-4/README.md

 - The wireframes were created using - [InVision](https://www.invisionapp.com/).
 - The wireframes for this project can be found [at this link](https://dennischmielewski323696.invisionapp.com/freehand/Mens-Style-Store-WkUKYDrWh)

+### Structure
+The structure of the website begins with a landing page with a navbarat the top and links to customer support and the newsletter in the footer.
+The navbar displaying all clothing products in categories.
+The products page displays either all products or by category.
+Then there's an individual products page dsiplaying info such as size, quantity, price and rating.
+There's a log in function where users can store their shipping information and will be able to see their orders.
+Additionally there's a payment function to purchase desired orders.

+### Design
+The design of the website is modern, intuitive and easy to follow with an appealing landing page image telling the customer what the store is about.
+The products section and de profile section have a semitransparent grey background so the landing page image is partially visible throughout the site for an appealing visual effect.

 ## Features
+Due to time constraints and various problems along the way the all following features are not yet fully functional at the moment.

 - Responsive Design across all device sizes, including a hamburger menu button on smaller screens.
 - A clothing item search and sorting function.
-- A profile page with saved personal order information.
+- A profile page with saved personal shipping information.
+Thw ability to see past orders is not fully implemented at this point.
-- A wishlist function for logged in user.
+- A store newsletter app which the admin user will be able to fully modify (create, update and delete, anyone can read it) from within their account.
+This has not yet been fully implemented.
 - An order and payment function.
-- A contact form for customer support.
+- A contact form for customer support, it is not fully operational at the moment.

 #### Features Left to Implement
+Critical features left to implement are:

+ - viewing logged in order history.

+ - getting the customer support form to function properly.

+ - Providing a way for the admin to post newsletters.

-Due to time constraints the following features are left unimplemented at this point but will be implemented on a future release:
+The following features are left unimplemented at this point but will be implemented on a future release:

 - A review function for each clothing product.

 - Stripe webhooks for increased payment security.

 ## Technologies